savonet/book/workflow.md

 In an interactive playlist, the operator asks for the next song.
-But in some situations, instead of this passive way of proceeding (you are asked for songs), you would rather have an active way of proceeding (you inform the operator of new files when you have some).
+But in some situations, instead of this passive way of proceeding (you are asked for songs), you would rather have an active way of proceeding (you inform the operator of the new files to play when you have some).
 Typically, if you have a website where users can request songs, you would like to be able to put the requested song in a playlist at the moment the user requests it.
 This is precisely the role of the `request.queue` operator, which maintains a list of songs to be played in a